alphons/TinyCore/metrics/README.md

 # lsmod

-The kernel config uses as much modules as possible.
+The kernel config uses as much external modules as possible.
 Just a few are needed to be in the kernel.

 ```
 Module                  Size  Used by    Not tainted